 How much of Stellantis's operational expenditure (OPEX) is eligible under the EU Taxonomy?

 In 2024, Stellantis reported that EUR 2.88 billion of its operational expenditure (OPEX) was eligible under the EU Taxonomy, representing 91% of the company's total OPEX.
 Of this amount, EUR 1.40 billion (44% of total OPEX) was classified as Taxonomy-aligned.
-This means that 47% of Stellantis's OPEX is eligible but not aligned, indicating that these expenditures either did not meet the technical screening criteria, failed to comply with the Do No Significant Harm (DNSH) requirements, or lacked evidence of meeting the Minimum Safeguards (MSS).
+This means that 47% of Stellantis's OPEX is eligible but not aligned, indicating that these expenditures either did not meet the technical screening criteria, failed to comply with the Do No Significant Harm (DNSH) requirements, or lacked evidence of meeting the Minimum Safeguards (MSS).a

 How much of Stellantis's eligible OPEX is aligned with the EU Taxonomy?